Click HERE to watch video.

 Partisan Times

-Of course, it's no secret that we're all in partisan times.
+Of course, it’s no secret that we’re all living in partisan times.
 Nor is it news to anyone that social media, TV news echo-chambers, and hyper-parochial politicians and PACs all work to keep us apart.
-After all, it's hard to get people to vote and fight against people they like but history shows it's relatively easy to get angry with people we consider “different.”
+After all, it’s hard to get people to vote and fight against people they like but history shows it’s relatively easy to get angry with people we consider “different.”

 It works on the playing field, and it works in wartime.
 The North against The South.
 The Allies against The Axis.
-The vs. Florida State, Michigan vs. , 's Crimson Tide vs. everyone.
+The University of vs. Florida State, Michigan vs. , ‘s Crimson Tide vs. everyone.

-What I find so fascinating is how these same words can be said – and heard – with love or derision simply by knowing who's using them and what their is for its meaning.
+What I find so fascinating is how these same words can be said – and heard – with love or derision simply by knowing who’s using them and what their intention is for its meaning.
 Pronounced with different emphasis or intent, these words can be positive, neutral, or negative:

 Democrat.